-Our knowledge-rich curriculum will inspire students to develop numerical fluency to gain a broad range of skills and will help us to create the very best Mathematicians.
+Our knowledge-rich curriculum will inspire students to develop numerical fluency to gain a broad range of skills and will help us to create the very best mathematicians.
 Students will be challenged to think, act and communicate ideas to replicate the working environment.
-We do this through rich learning and ensuring Mathematical principles can be applied to a range of contexts.
+We do this through rich learning and ensuring mathematical principles can be applied to a range of contexts.
 Students learn about number, algebra, geometry, ratio and proportion, statistics and probability.
-They will be required to develop their problem-solving and reasoning skills to effectively apply this knowledge to successfully answer a range of probing mathematical questions and problems.
+The students will develop their problem solving and reasoning skills to effectively apply this knowledge to successfully answer a range of probing mathematical questions and problems.
 All students will aspire to achieve their best and improve their life chances through success in Maths.

 We are a small Maths department, full of enthusiasm and expertise, who are keen to do the best for all pupils in our school.